ayushsao/Capgemini_essay/README.md

 For more information about the enhanced spelling features, see [SPELLING_ENHANCEMENT.md](SPELLING_ENHANCEMENT.md)

-**Capgemini Essay Writing Tutor** - Empowering students with intelligent essay analysis and feedback.
+** Essay Writing Tutor** - Empowering students with intelligent essay analysis and feedback.